 Tarsal Tunnel Syndrome (TTS) is a condition caused by the compression or entrapment of the posterior tibial nerve as it passes through a narrow space called the tarsal tunnel, located on the inside of the ankle.
-This tunnel is formed by the ankle bones and a dense band of ligaments, through which vital nerves, blood vessels, and tendons pass, which enables movement and sensation in the foot.

 When the tibial nerve becomes compressed within the tarsal tunnel, it can lead to a range of symptoms, often described as nerve pain, including burning, tingling, or numbness in the sole or heel of the foot.
 In some cases, individuals may experience shooting pain or weakness in the foot muscles, which can worsen with physical activity or prolonged standing.